Activists Demand Lambert’s Sacking

 Acting as an agent provocateur: Those who knew Lambert under his pseudonym assert that he often berated activists for being “too soft” and encouraged them to take more serious action.
 He instigated many of the protests he spied on.
 Perhaps the most serious charge against him is the allegation that he planted an incendiary device in the Harrow branch of Debenhams in 1987 as part of a co-ordinated action against the fur trade which caused damage totalling £9m in three Debenhams stores.[12]
 It is a charge he has strenuously denied.

-However, he claims credit for getting two of the group jailed and yet fails to explain how the mysterious firebomber of the Harrow store got away without even being named or apprehended.
+However, he claims credit for getting two of the group jailed and yet fails to explain how the mysterious person who put a device in the Harrow store got away without even being named or apprehended.

 Spying on MPs: In March it emerged that at least ten MPs had been spied on by the SDS.
 These are elected, public figures rather than the clandestine figures the SDS claimed to be countering.
 Lambert was one of the SDS managers who deployed officers who spied on the likes of Tony Benn and Jeremy Corbyn.[13]